Best Museums in London For Kids

 The British Museum is an incredible place to visit.
 It has great facilities, food that’s pricey but worth it, and really nice washrooms.

-I love the gift shop too-it sells items from artful ornaments all the way down to children’s books and toys for a fun shopping experience with kids in tow.
+The gift shop at the British Museum is very good for kids too.
+It sells items from artful ornaments to children’s books and toys for a fun shopping experience with kids in tow.

 Read more about this museum here on our blog page if you’re interested.